NikhilNathanael/PSG-Tech-Notes/Semester 7/Supply Chain Management/Unbalance in Supply and Demand.md

   - It causes an increase in average cost due to increase in the inventory cost
 - Under stocking ($S < D$)
   - It means the available supply is less than the demand
-  - It cause an increase in the average cost by causing shortage and a loss in customer trust
+  - It cause an increase in the average cost by causing a loss in sales and a loss in customer trust

 # Uncertainty in SCM
 ## Customer Uncertainty